Landline telephone digital switchover

 Will it affect me?

 The good news is that your landline isn't going anywhere and for most people, this change will be straightforward.
-But if you, or a relative, use any of the following types of service that rely on a telephone landline then this will affect you:
+It is important to check if you, or someone you know such as a neighbour or relative, might be more affected by this change.
+This includes:

 - Landline telephone for making calls.